shohinsan/MeetMinder/.github/pull_request_template.md

 <!--

-Conducting local tests: Compile the LaTeX document using a local TeX distribution and verify that the document compiles without errors and generates the expected output.
+Conducting local tests: Run the backend server and frontend application locally.
+Verify that the integration between the backend and frontend functions as expected.

 -->